jsebdev/Order_Manager_api/README.md

 # Order Manager api

-This is the back end side of the an app that handles the process of handling orders for a fictional retail company.
+This is the back end side of an app that handles the process of handling orders for a fictional retail company.

 It uses JWT with flask to make the user authentication.